open-mmlab/mmagic/README.md

 - **State of the art**

-  The toolbox provides state-of-the-art methods in inpainting/matting/super-resolution/interpolation/generation.
+  The toolbox provides state-of-the-art methods for every task supported.
+More and more contributors are joining us to make this repo even better.

-Note that **MMSR** has been merged into this repo, as a part of MMEditing.
-With elaborate designs of the new framework and careful implementations, hope MMEditing could provide better experience.

 <p align="right"><a href="#top">Back to top</a></p>